premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 <blockquote>

 - In JUnit, it is unnecessary to write a test case for every logic but only for those that can be reasonably broken.
 - A unit test case would comprise a collection of input data and expected output.
-The org.junit package contains several classes and interfaces to help you in unit testing, such as Assert, Test, Before, After, etc.
+The org.JUnit package contains several classes and interfaces to help you in unit testing, such as Assert, Test, Before, After, etc.

 </blockquote>
 </details>